epigeneticstoocean/2018OAExp_larvae/notebook/20200803_DNAmethylationTimeline.md

 ### Timeline

-I plan on processing samples in of ten (this is makes sense since pico methylation kit has digestion tubes aliquots in samples of 10).
+I plan on processing samples in groups of ten (this makes sense since pico methylation kit has digestion tube aliquots also in batches of 10 samples).
 I budget 3 days per batch of ten, including library quantification at the end.
 This will mean 15 days to process 50 samples plus another 3 days (total of 18 days) to finish the remaining 3 samples and any samples that may have failed during the initial library prep.
 Working 6 days a week this should be done within 3 weeks.
 Tentative start date: Aug 24th.